SamB1990/ObjectForest/README.md

 # ObjectTree
-An object relationship tree to allow you to build relationships between any object inheriting from a specified interface
+An object relationship tree to allow you to build relationships between any object inheriting from the `ILeaf` interface interface